Designing Local Distributed Mechanisms: Preliminaries

 \subsection{Game theory and mechanism design}

-We model systems consisting of a set of agents $V$.
-Each agent $v \in V$ has a private (hidden) type $\theta(v)$.
+We study systems modelled as graphs $G = (V,E)$ where each node $v \in V$ corresponds to a strategic agent.
+Each agent $v$ has a private (hidden) type $\theta(v)$.
 We will focus on \emph{single-dimensional} agents where the type is a single parameter $w(v)$, the weight of $v$.
-Following the \emph{revelation principle}, we assume that mechanisms are in a normal form: each agent $v$ reveals a \emph{bid} $b(v)$ to the mechanism.
+Following the \emph{revelation principle}, we assume that mechanisms are direct revelation mechanisms: each agent $v$ reveals a \emph{bid} $b(v)$ to the mechanism.
 The mapping from the true type of the agent to its bid is its \emph{strategy}.
 We use $b$ to denote the vector $(b(v) : v \in V)$ and use the standard shorthand $b_{-v}$ for the bid vector omitting the value of agent $v$, and $(x, b_{-v})$ for the vector equal to $b$, except the bid of $v$ has been switched to $x$.

 A mechanism is a game defined as follows.
-It has an allocation rule $M$ that, based on the bids, and possibly some some auxiliary information $I$, computes an outcome $o$ (from a set of possible outcomes $O$) and payments $p\colon V \to \mathbb{R}$.
-In our case the auxiliary information is the structure of the graph, and it is omitted from notation.
-We use a shorthand $o(b)$ to denote the outcome computed given bids $b$.
+It has an allocation rule $M$ that, based on the bids $b$ and the structure of the graph $G$, computes an outcome $o$ from a set of \emph{feasible outcomes} $O$ (e.g.\ an independent set) and a payment $p_v \in \mathbb{R}$ for each agent $v$ (e.g.\ a price of joining for agents selected to an independent set).